Matrix#

 z_far – distance of the far clipping plane

-- init_look_at(eye: Vec3, center: Vec3, up: Vec3) Matrix #
+- init_look_at(eye: Vec3, center: Vec3, up: Vec3) Matrix#

 Initializes a

-vector.Before the transform, the camera is assumed to be placed at the origin, looking towards the negative Z axis, with the top side of the camera facing in the direction of the Y axis and the right side in the direction of the X axis.
+Matrixso that it positions the “camera” at the giveneyecoordinates towards an object at thecentercoordinates.
+The top of the camera is aligned to the direction of theupvector.Before the transform, the camera is assumed to be placed at the origin, looking towards the negative Z axis, with the top side of the camera facing in the direction of the Y axis and the right side in the direction of the X axis.

 In theory, one could use

-to transform another object from world coordinates to the view coordinates of the camera.
+mto transform a model of such a camera into world-space.
+However, it is more common to use the inverse ofmto transform another object from world coordinates to the view coordinates of the camera.
 Typically you would then apply the camera projection transform to get from view to screen coordinates.Added in version 1.0.

 - Parameters: